 It may be hard to understand the reasoning but there are times when the executor of an estate may not probate the will.
 While this may not seem like a big deal, especially if the estate is small, it could result in some major problems.
 However, it is important to note that it’s not illegal to fail to file a petition for probate.
 Even though the executor may not get in legal trouble for failing to file probate, they could end up with other issues that may require legal advice.

 Filing probate isn’t the same as filing a will.
 When someone dies, their will must be filed with the court if they had one.
-Even if they had no assets for heirs to inherit, the will must be filed with or without the guidance of an attorney.
+Even if the deceased had no estate assets for heirs to inherit, the will must be filed with or without the guidance of an attorney.
 If the executor of the estate fails to file a will once the person has died, they could get into trouble legally.
-They may be held liable in civil court and in criminal court.
+They may be held liable in civil court and in criminal court depending on state law.
 Parties who would have benefited from the decedent’s estate may file a lawsuit for damages sustained because the will wasn’t filed.

 Even if a person doesn’t want to serve as executor of a deceased’s estate, they must file the will if it’s in their possession.
 They can then ask the court to appoint someone else to the task of executor and relieve them of their duties.
 If there is no will or it can’t be found, the person must make every effort to locate it and show the court you made the attempt.
 If the will is old and the beneficiaries have passed away or can’t be located, that will still must be filed if a more recent one hasn’t been found.
 Not filing a will does not allow you to avoid probate legally.

 Legal Title to Assets Clouded

-Even though the will may state that an asset should go to an heir, the court must approve the will and allow for any disputes.
+Even though the will may state that an asset should go to an heir, the court must approve the will and allow for any disputes before transferring assets.
 Title companies and other titling agencies won’t accept the will without the proper paperwork from the court.

 Heirs Could Have Legal Claims Against You by the State

 If an estate doesn’t go through probate and it is a necessary process to transfer ownership of assets, the executor could be held personally liable, and the heirs could sue the executor for failing to do their job.
 The heirs may not receive what they are entitled to.
 They may be legally allowed to file a lawsuit to get what they are owed.

 Problems with an Existing Will Could Remain Unresolved